Student Research Opportunities

 - The Ruth Boothroyd Assistantship is awarded to a student conducting research in nutrition and well being.

-- The Ellen Nizzi Assistantship is awarded to a student conducting research on positive aging.
+- The Ellen Nizzi Assistantship is awarded to a student conducting research on positive aging across the lifespan.

 Students are eligible to apply for one of the Moms Project assistantships if they are (1) an undergraduate student pursuing a major or minor in CBCS; (2) conducting research in one of the areas of special interest to The Moms; and (3) collaborating with a CBCS faculty member and/or doctoral student who will serve as a research mentor for the undergraduate student.
-For additional information, contact Dr. Catherine Batsche, Associate Dean.
+For more information about the scholarship, contact Jennifer Lister, Associate Dean.